 Writing a quantum circuit

 We’ll need to create a quantum circuit to submit as your first job.
-Let’s use a simple GHZ state using three qubits, first applying a Hadamard gate to a single qubit, and then using it as the control qubit for a series of controlled-not gates on the other two.
+Let’s use a simple GHZ state using three qubits, first applying a Hadamard gate to a single qubit, and then using it as the control qubit for a series of controlled-NOT gates on the other two.

 In IonQ’s language-agnostic JSON circuit representation, the circuit looks like this: